 Worried that your child’s Christmas preparations involve rather too much flicking through a toy catalogue to select a long wish-list of items?
 This year, change their perspective by taking part in Operation Christmas Child.

-For 21 years, Operation Christmas Child (OCC) has organised sending shoeboxes of gifts to underprivileged children all over the world.
+For over 20 years, Operation Christmas Child (OCC) has organised sending shoeboxes of gifts to underprivileged children all over the world.
 These children may never have received a present before, or live in difficult situations where basic necessities are hard to come by.

 Being involved with OCC gives benefits besides feeling good about doing something nice – it can help teach your children about the world around them.
 By donating online, you can print out a barcode that will track your shoebox; you’ll receive a notification of where your shoebox went, which is the perfect opportunity to learn about that country.
 Slip a bit of maths in there by working out the conversion between that country’s currency and GBP, or totting up how much the items in the box are worth.

 It also ties into Personal, Social Health and Economic (PSHE) education.
 As you and your child pack your OCC box, talk about what it means for other children to live in different circumstances than they do, and to appreciate items that you and your child might take for granted.